scieloorg/Web-Windows/docs/source/howtoinstall_scielowebwin.rst

 Check if the code is working accessing: http://scielo.local/info.php

+The page presented by the code above is like:

 .. warning::

      Before start installing SciELO, the PHP must be configured and working with Apache server, above the selected domain.
 It is not part of this installation guide to help install all the requirements.